 Exceptionally strong demand for trucking services by manufacturers, retailers and distributors is outstripping the supply of trucks and available drivers in many markets, especially during peak usage.
-Plus, skyrocketing for-hire carrier rates, shrinking capacity and increasing freight volumes are expected to continue, all of which are contributing to the value a private fleet can provide, the National Private Truck Council said in its latest benchmarking survey.
+Plus, skyrocketing for-hire carrier rates, shrinking capacity and increasing freight volumes are expected to continue, all of which are contributing to the value a private fleet can provide, the National Private Truck Council (NPTC) said in its latest benchmarking survey.

 "In the vulnerable market that this shortage creates, private fleets are getting more attention in a positive way from upper management," NPTC said in its 2018 Benchmarking Survey Report.
 "Companies are discovering that private fleets are a huge competitive advantage and the case for their justification has never been stronger."

 Findings from this year's study show that the majority of companies—92%—describe customer service as the overriding purpose for having a private fleet.
 "Cost, capacity and control are cited as well as interrelated reasons," the survey said.

 Just over half, 52%, of respondents said safety is an important part of the customer service value.
 "Private fleets provide opportunities for cost reduction, revenue enhancement, leverage against higher rates, transportation expense control and even a competitive cost advantage," the survey reported.